Spectre Lens: Giving Agents Eyes Without Handing Them the Whole Browser

-This is the second article in the Spectre series.
-The first one introduced Spectre Kinetic, the small planning organ that lets a model express intent while Elixir decides what reality accepts.
-Now we move from action to perception, because an agent that can use tools but cannot see the world is just a very expensive monk in a dark room.
+The first one introduced Spectre Kinetic, the small planning layer that lets a model express intent while Elixir decides what reality accepts.

 The Browser Is Not the Interface Agents Need

-After Kinetic, Lens Is the Next Organ
+After Kinetic, Lens Is the Next Piece

-Spectre Lens is the part that says: the agent does not need a “browser automation API” first.
-It needs a readable view of the page.
+It needs a readable view.
 It needs actions it can refer to.
 It needs forms, links, semantic structure, screenshots, page maps, and exported artifacts.
-It needs to ask, “What does this page mean?” before it asks, “What can I click?”
+It should be able to ask, “What does this page mean?” before asking, “What can I click?”

 Lightpanda Drives, Spectre Lens Translates

-The public contract is not “here is some CDP, enjoy the wires.”
+The public contract is not “here is CDP, good luck.”
 The public contract is SpectreLens.Protocol: page views, actions, exports, page maps, watchers, and agent context.
-Lightpanda is the current driver.
-The lens is the idea.
-That distinction keeps the system clean.
-Drivers can change.
-Perception should stay stable.

 {:ok, lens} = SpectreLens.open(instances: 2)